Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: INTRODUCTION

-Recent advancements in AI transparency, explainable AI (XAI) \cite{kizilcec2016much, rader2018explanations}, and human-AI collaborative decision-making (HACD) have sought to mitigate these issues.
-For example, cookie disclaimers attempt to address information asymmetry by making data collection more explicit and manageable \cite{segijn2021literature}, while permission controls \cite{burrell2016machine, segijn2021literature} and collaborative input mechanisms \cite{lai2023towards, molina2022ai} redistribute limited power to users.
-However, such solutions often fall short: they provide partial insight without addressing deeper asymmetries, still leaving users with little ability to regulate the scope or outcomes of personalization.
-This underlines the need for more comprehensive approaches that integrate transparency and control, ensuring users can both comprehend and actively participate in the recommendation process.
+Advances in AI transparency, explainable AI (XAI) \cite{kizilcec2016much, rader2018explanations}, and human-AI collaborative decision-making (HACD) have aimed to mitigate these problems.
+For example, cookie disclaimers reduce information asymmetry by making data practices more visible and manageable \cite{segijn2021literature}, while permission controls \cite{burrell2016machine, segijn2021literature} and collaborative input mechanisms \cite{lai2023towards, molina2022ai} shift some power to users.
+However, these approaches often rely on partial or rigid controls (e.g., simple on/off), limiting finer adjustments or more diverse controls, such as how different data sources should contribute to recommendation logic or how strongly personalization should be applied.

-Beyond these imbalances, RS face broader critiques of \textit{"filter bubbles,"} where personalization amplifies itself by reinforcing existing interests while narrowing exposure to alternatives \cite{pariser2011filter, nguyen2014exploring}.
-Over time, this narrowing can render feeds repetitive or predictable, constrain opportunities for exploration, and heighten risks of disengagement or even misinformation \cite{adamopoulos2014over, aridor2020deconstructing}.
-Attempts to counter these effects have often focused on backend algorithmic strategies, such as injecting diversity, novelty, or serendipity into recommendations \cite{kaminskas2016diversity, castells2021novelty, ziarani2021serendipity}.
-While useful, these efforts remain largely system-centric: they tune outputs without asking how much or what kind of variation users themselves want.
-Moreover, most existing designs implicitly assume that users always value personalized content, overlooking scenarios where they might instead seek divergence from algorithmic predictions.
+As one concrete consequence of these asymmetries, RS often produces what are described as \textit{“filter bubbles,”} where personalization amplifies already-observed behaviors and narrows exposure to alternatives \cite{pariser2011filter, aridor2020deconstructing}.
+Prior work has attempted to counter these effects by introducing diversity, novelty, or serendipity \cite{kaminskas2016diversity, castells2021novelty, ziarani2021serendipity}, but these solutions remain backend-centric.
+Recent work also highlights a broader tension between users’ stated preferences and system-inferred preferences, where people articulate broader desires (e.g., diversity or longer-term value) that are not captured by engagement signals \cite{rezk2024agency,loepp2014choice}.
+This misalignment also shows that recommendation dynamics, including those that produce filter bubbles, arise under limited agency: users cannot understand or meaningfully adjust the forces that influence their feeds.
+Together, these issues underscore the need for RS designs that allow users to specify the kinds and degrees of tailored recommendations they prefer from algorithmic predictions.